The conjugacy problem in groups of non-orientable 3-manifolds: Proof of Theorem A

+(ii).
+Since $G$ is finitely presentable and contains a finite index subgroup $H$ having a solvable word problem, so does $G$ by the same argument as above.

-\begin{proof} Algorithms solving (i), (ii) are constructed respectively in \cite{cp3mg} and \cite{epstein}.
-Let $H_\v$ be a vertex subgroup of $H$; in such case the solution is provided by \cite{epstein,nr1} and \cite{cp3mg} depending on whether $H_\v$ is biautomatic or the piece is modelled on $Nil$-geometry.
-This proves (iii).
-Let $G_\v$ be a vertex subgroup of $G$; in cases it comes from an orientable piece apply the same process as in (iii).
-Otherwise: a non-orientable 3-manifold cannot be modelled on $Nil$-geometry (cf.\cite{scott}); it follows from \cite{epstein,nr1} that $G_\v$ is biautomatic which allows to solve word and conjugacy problems in $G_\v$.
-This proves (iv). \end{proof}
+(iii).
+Let $H_\v$ be a vertex subgroup of $H$; in such case the solution is provided by \cite{epstein,nr1} or \cite{cp3mg} depending on whether $H_\v$ is biautomatic or arises from a piece modeled on $Nil$-geometry.

+(iv).
+Let $G_\v$ be a vertex subgroup of $G$; in cases it comes from an orientable piece the same argument as in (iii) applies.
+Otherwise: a non-orientable 3-manifold cannot be modeled on $Nil$-geometry (cf.\cite{scott}); it follows from \cite{epstein,nr1} that $G_\v$ is biautomatic and hence has solvable word and conjugacy problems (\cite[Theorem 2.5.7]{epstein}). \end{proof}

 We will make a heavy use of these basic algorithms.
-Another of the main ingredients will be the following algorithm which finds the centralizers of elements in $H$.
-In case of Haken orientable 3-manifolds the structure of centralizers are quite simple and related to the JSJ decomposition as stated in Theorem VI.I.6 \cite{js}; one deduces centralizers in groups of geometrizable orientable 3-manifolds, that one can compute, as follows.
+Another main ingredient will be that following algorithm finding the centralizer of any element in $H$.
+In case of Haken orientable 3-manifolds the structure of centralizers are quite simple and related to the JSJ decomposition as stated in \cite[Theorem VI.I.6]{js}; one deduces the centralizers in groups of geometrisable orientable 3-manifolds, that one can compute, as follows.

-\begin{lem}[Algorithm $\mathfrak{ZP}(H)$ for centralizers in $H$] Let $u\in H\setminus \{1\}$ as above; then exactly one of the following assertions occurs: \begin{itemize} \item[(i)] its centralizer $Z_H(u)$ is infinite cyclic and is not in the conjugate of a Seifert vertex subgroup, \item[(ii)] $Z_H(u)$ lies in the conjugate of a Seifert vertex subgroup $H_\v$, \item[(iii)] $Z_H(u)$ is conjugate to a $\ZZ$ edge subgroup $H_\e$ and is not in the conjugate of a Seifert vertex subgroup. \end{itemize} There is an algorithm which determines which case occurs, and in cases (ii) and (iii) produces all possible vertex or edge subgroups $H_\v$, $H_\e$ and conjugating elements. \end{lem}
+\begin{lem}[Algorithm $\mathfrak{ZP}(H)$ for centralizers in $H$] Let $u\in H\smallsetminus \{1\}$ as above; then exactly one of the following assertions occurs: \begin{itemize} \item[(i)] its centralizer $Z_H(u)$ is infinite cyclic and does not lie in the conjugate of a Seifert vertex subgroup, \item[(ii)] $Z_H(u)$ lies in the conjugate of a Seifert vertex subgroup $H_\v$, \item[(iii)] $Z_H(u)$ is conjugate to a $\ZZ$ edge subgroup $H_\e$ and does not lie in the conjugate of a Seifert vertex subgroup. \end{itemize} There is an algorithm that determines which case occurs, and in cases (ii) and (iii) produces all possible vertex or edge subgroups $H_\v$, $H_\e$ and conjugating elements. \end{lem}

-\begin{proof} First note that in case where the tori decomposition of $\N$ is empty, then, since in groups of hyperbolic closed manifolds non trivial centralizers are all infinite cyclic (cf. \cite{scott}), the former assumption follows from Theorem VI.I.6 and the latter assumption from Lemma \ref{seifertinvariant}.
+\begin{proof} First note that in case of an empty tori decomposition for $\N$, since in groups of hyperbolic closed manifolds non-trivial centralizers are all infinite cyclic (cf. \cite{scott}), the former assumption follows from \cite[Theorem VI.I.6]{js} and the latter assumption from Lemma \ref{seifertinvariant}.
 So we suppose in the following that the tori decomposition of $\N$ is non-empty.